giovi321/raspberrypi-readonly-filesystem-kiosk/README.md

 * https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79

+# License
-# The content of this repository is licensed under the WTFPL.
+The content of this repository is licensed under the WTFPL.
 ```
 Copyright © 2023 giovi321
 This work is free.
 You can redistribute it and/or modify it under the